 Were questions being asked at the right time?

-For example, a question like, "I see myself still working at Culture Amp in two years' time" might be hard for someone to answer meaningfully after having worked here for only two weeks.
-Whereas, after six weeks they might have a much better sense of how they feel about this question.
+For example, a question like, "I see myself still working at Culture Amp in two years" might be hard for someone to answer meaningfully after working here for only two weeks.
+After six weeks, they might have a much better sense of how they feel about this question.

 Were some of the questions unclear or hard to action?

 For example, "The information provided has been at the right level for me."
-In relation to our onboarding process, it was difficult to know if this meant information related to onboarding, orientation, or role-specific training.
+Concerning our onboarding process, it was difficult to know if this meant information related to onboarding, orientation, or role-specific training.

 At times, we also weren’t eliciting specific enough data.
 The question, "Everything was prepared for me so I could hit the ground running," could mean anything from having the right equipment, accounts set up, and paperwork available to be completed.